 Hybrid’s the way we are feeling

 Most executives still see the need for some in-person interaction and physical offices—63% according to this PWC report.
 This increased presence of hybrid work requires shifts in working practices and behaviors, especially for leaders.
-To unlock proven practices for leading hybrid teams, we welcomed Meaghan Williams, Remote Work and Inclusion Program Manager at HubSpot and Scott Wharton, VP & General Manager, Video Collaboration Group at Logitech to share advice at our most recent Networkplaceless event.
+To unlock proven practices for leading hybrid teams, we welcomed Meaghan Williams, Remote Work and Inclusion Program Manager at HubSpot and Scott Wharton, VP & General Manager, Video Collaboration Group at Logitech to share their advice during a Workplaceless hosted networking event.

-In the words of Meaghan, “Hybrid work requires us to pivot from a reliance on in-person communication and collaboration towards a more intentional, asynchronous, and inclusive way of working.”
+In the words of Williams, “Hybrid work requires us to pivot from a reliance on in-person communication and collaboration towards a more intentional, asynchronous, and inclusive way of working.”

 It’s up to the leadership to balance the power.

 By defaulting to remote first, leadership can hold space and create opportunities in a more equitable way.
-But as Scott urged, leaders would be remiss not to take ownership of the challenges of hybrid.
-Hybrid is harder, as the saying goes, and Scott says it’s a mistake for leaders to try to pretend it’s not harder.
+But as Wharton urged, leaders would be remiss not to take ownership of the challenges of hybrid working.
+Hybrid is harder, as the saying goes, and Wharton says it’s a mistake for leaders to try to pretend it’s not harder.
 Executives need to take steps to concretely prepare their teams for effective hybrid work, including adjustments to team technology, communication, management, and upskilling.

 Upgrade Your Technology for Effective Hybrid Teams

 Wharton emphasized the importance of ensuring a consistent environment with high quality audio and video for everyone:

 Hybrid work requires an investment to ensure equity.

 Organizations committed to hybrid work will need to make investments in resources like multiple cameras, speakers, and IT support.
 Otherwise, co-located employees will benefit from rich communication and remote employees will be disadvantaged.